Ohio, Indiana voters head to polls in state primaries

 "I've studied this race closely and I think J.D. is the most likely to take out the weak, but dangerous, Democrat opponent -- dangerous because they will have so much money to spend."

-In the Democratic primary, Rep. Tim Ryan is expected to win the nomination over competitors attorney Morgan Harper, and businesswoman and former state government employee Traci Johnson.
-A University of Akron poll released in March gives Ryan a 25-point advantage.
+In the Democratic primary, Rep. Tim Ryan is projected to win the nomination by a landslide over competitors attorney Morgan Harper and businesswoman and former state government employee Traci Johnson.

+A RealClearPolitics average of polls has Ryan sitting high with 69.7% of the vote followed by Harper with 17.7% and Johnson with 12.5%

+"It's time for a governor from the middle-class, not another millionaire," she said.

+Whaley is the first woman to win a nomination to run for governor in state history.

 Ohio congressional races of note include the 13th Congressional District, the seat vacated by Rep. Ryan, who's running for the Senate.
-Rep. Emilia Sykes is running unopposed in the Democratic primary, while the Republican race is wide open with several candidates vying for the nomination.
+Rep. Emilia Sykes ran unopposed in the Democratic primary, while Madison Gesiotto Gilbert, who was endorsed by Trump, won the Republican race, which was seen as wide open.
 The district has voted Democratic candidates into office for decades.

 The 1st District also faces a party flip, with incumbent Rep. Steve Chabot -- who faces Jenn Giroux in the Republican primary -- likely going head-to-head with unchallenged Democratic challenger Greg Landsman in November.